 Flu vaccination is important because flu can be dangerous and even life threatening for some people, particularly those with certain health conditions and young children.

 If your child does get flu, they may need treatment in hospital and may also transmit it to other members of your family who may become unwell (children are super-spreaders of flu).
 After the elderly (aged over 75 years), children under the age of 5 years have the greatest risk of being admitted to hospital with flu.
-Flu also increases the risk of them developing a bacterial chest infection (including group A strep pneumonia) - children that receive the flu vaccine appear less likely to become unwell with Gp A strep.
+Flu also increases the risk of them developing a bacterial chest infection (including group A strep pneumonia) and other bacterial infections (such as pneumococcal disease) - children that receive the flu vaccine appear less likely to become unwell with Gp A strep and have lower rates of invasive pneumococcal disease.
+Find out more about Flu on the NHS Website.

 To learn more about flu and how it is spread watch this short video from Dr Ranj: